callmeartan/mt5-mac-data-bridge/README.md

 - **MT5_TIMEOUT_SEC**: heartbeat timeout for file updates (default: `30`)

 ## Install and run the bridge
+## Developer usage

+See detailed guide in `docs/usage.md` for how to import `mt5_bridge` in your code, place orders, read positions and account info, and stream trade results.

 Install (editable) and run the CLI: